Sponsor Outreachy

 Outreachy attracts many motivated and talented applicants.
 Most of our interns have had their work included in the software releases, with some of them completing major features during their internships.
 About half of the program participants stay involved with the organization they worked with past their internship.
 Outreachy organizers know of the following accomplishments among 912 past participants who successfully completed Outreachy:

 The outreach efforts like this one also result in the improvements for all newcomers.
-For example, the mentors list that GNOME started with 9 mentors for the first round of the Outreach Program for Women is now a general resource that contains over 40 mentors.
-GNOME also improved how it engages Google Summer of Code students with the community based on its Outreach Program for Women experience, by requiring them to work with mentors on an initial contribution during the application period and by incorporating the required blog posts about their work on Planet GNOME.
-Making the community a friendly place for underrepresented people also makes it such for all newcomers.
+For example, the mentors list that GNOME started with 9 mentors is now a general resource that contains over 40 mentors.
+GNOME also improved how it engages Google Summer of Code students with the community based on its experience in the program, by requiring them to work with mentors on an initial contribution during the application period and by incorporating the required blog posts about their work on Planet GNOME.
+Making the community a friendly place for people who experience bias and discrimination also makes it such for all newcomers.

 Frequently Asked Questions (FAQ)